JustinBJo/TalioApplication/docs/notes/week6_meeting_minutes.md

 - Decisions:
     - Maria will be the chair
-    - Justing will be the minute-taker
+    - Justin will be the minute-taker

 ### Action points summary & Questions (5 min)
 - Discussed topics: